 Scripture reveals: A good tree cannot bring forth evil fruit, neither can a corrupt tree bring forth good fruit.
 Every tree that brings not forth good fruit is hewn down and cast into the fire.
 Whereby by their fruits you shall know them (Matthew 7:18-20).

-A Bible commentary noted: Their fruit refers not only to action within their own life, but also the doctrines they proclaim.
+It was noted that fruit refers not only to actions within their own life but also the doctrines they proclaim.
 Hope in man; that is a misplaced hope, can be detrimental to one's spirit!